gbouras13/dnaapler/README.md

-  -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for MMseqs2  [default: 1e-10] --ignore PATH            Text file listing contigs (one per row) that are to
+  -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for MMseqs2  [default: 1e-10] --ignore TEXT            Text file listing contigs (one per row) that are to
-                           be ignored
-  -a, --autocomplete TEXT  Choose an option to autocomplete reorientation if
-                           MMseqs2 based approach fails.
+                           be ignored OR comma separated list of contig names to ignore OR '-' to read from stdin -a, --autocomplete TEXT  Choose an option to autocomplete reorientation if MMseqs2 based approach fails.
 Must be one of: none, mystery, largest, or nearest [default: none]